jadijadi/lpic1book/1073_localisation_and_internationalisation.md

 # ls -ltrh /etc/localtime
 -rw-r--r-- 1 root root 1.7K Jan  2 18:10 /etc/localtime
 ````
-this file should be replaced by the correct file from `/usr/share/zoneinfo/`.
-It is nicer to make a symbolic link rather than copying the actual file because the original file might be changed after an update since some countries change their policies regarding time saving change time to time.
+This file should be replaced by the correct file from `/usr/share/zoneinfo/`.
+It is nicer to make a symbolic link rather than copying the actual file.
+This will prevent the conflicts during next upgrades.

 ## Configuring Languages
 You can check the status of current selected system language by issuing `locale`: